 Properly aligned teeth and jaws may also alleviate unnecessary wear and grinding.
 It is known that malocclusion – or a “bad bite” – can lead to problems with the TMJ (temporomandibular joint) and even ineffective chewing and digestive problems.
 In extreme cases, chronic headaches and back or neck pain can result.

-Furthermore, straight teeth are less prone to injury.
+Teeth that are straight are less prone to injury.
 Protruding upper teeth are more likely to be broken or traumatized in an accident.
 Once repositioned and aligned, these teeth are at a decreased risk of being fractured.
 So in many ways, an attractive smile is a pleasant “side effect” of orthodontic treatment… although many patients actually view it as the primary benefit.

 Orthodontics goes beyond just the mouth, however.
 Proper treatment can bring the teeth and lips into proportion with the jaws and face.
 Investing in orthodontics to correct a problem early in life is generally less costly than the restorative dental care required to treat more serious problems that can develop in later years.